StianNOR/Homelab/README.md

 y
 quit
 ```
-#### Note: Only mark keys you personally verify as ultimately trusted.
+#### Note: Only mark keys you personally verify as ultimately trusted. ⚠️

 > Why Trust Matters
-> The trust model in GPG prevents blindly trusting keys or signatures.
-My Keybase profile provides an additional identity assurance layer, but users must assign trust locally to verify authenticity fully.
+> The trust model in GPG prevents blindly trusting keys or signatures./
+> My Keybase profile provides an additional identity assurance layer,/
+> but users must assign trust locally to verify authenticity fully.

 <br><br>
-## After verifying you can go on whit installing:
+## After verifying you can go on whit installing: ✅

 ```
 ./setup_zsh.sh
 ```
-### Please reboot or relog to make changes. ⚠️
+### Please reboot or relog to make changes. ✅

 <br><br>
-#### 5. Install Portainer and Docker:
+#### 5. Install Portainer and Docker: ✅
+<br><br>
 ##### Now you should just type pup in terminal.
 Then follow prompts.
 ##### When prompted to reboot or relog do so, and also do `newgrp docker` if prompted.
 ##### Portainer and docker is ready if you get this msg: